Occasionally, someone says something about our family having all girls as if that means we basically have four copies of the same child.

 We’ve hit the point where Ani knows pretty much all the fundamentals of reading, now she just needs the practice and confidence to be a completely fluent reader (I’m really feeling the pressure now because she’ll be entering the Chinese immersion program in the fall and so it feels urgent to me that she be a strong reader before she starts trying to learn a NEW language).

 What I needed was more tools to help her WANT to practice.
-I signed up for a free trial of the Reading Eggs app (you can get a free trial here too), and it has been a great extra tool although, to be fair, we’ve only used it for a few weeks.
+I signed up for a free trial of the Homer app (you can get a free trial here too), and it has been a great extra tool.

-We don’t do much screen time in our family, so playing sight-word games and other reading games (and there are TONS in there, plus a whole math section too) has been very encouraging for her.
+We don’t do much screen time in our family, so playing sight-word games and other reading games has been very encouraging for her.
 I let her play for 10-15 minutes a few days a week and it’s been the extra push she needs.